Logo

 The last thing most people want to do after an accident is to dwell on their pain and suffering.
 Thinking about it is difficult.
 Writing about it can seem almost impossible.
 Yet documenting your pain and daily struggles in a journal can have several benefits.

 How can journaling impact you and your accident claim?
-The team at The Benton Law Firm wants you to use the power of journaling to your advantage.
+The team at Benton Accident & Injury Lawyers wants you to use the power of journaling to your advantage.
 Here’s how it works.

 What Is a Pain Journal?